How-to Make Sack Lunches for the Homeless

 NEW!
 Group Sign Up to Make Sack Lunches

 - Make 100-200 sack lunches total

 - Must be delivered Sat. morning between 8 – 10:30 a.m.

 Printable how-to sheet.
 How-To Make Sack Lunches PDF

 Drop Off Times

 Please sign up first!
 Sack lunches can be dropped off Mon-Sat, at 310 NW Glisan St. from 8 – 10:30 a.m. or 1:30 – 4 p.m.
 Please avoid dropping off during meal services.
 Pull up to our entrance, knock on the door, and a staff member will retrieve your lunches.
-If you’d like a donation receipt, we will provide one.
-You can also call us at 503-241-4340 or email email@example.com.
+If you’d like a donation receipt, we can provide one.
+Call us at 503-241-4340 or email firstname.lastname@example.org.

 Not in the Portland metro area?
 You can support our guests by purchasing items from our Amazon wish list.
 They will be shipped directly to Blanchet House.
 If you would like to make sack lunches for people in your town call your local shelters, religious centers, or charity kitchens.

 Liability Concerns?
 Federal and state Good Samaritan laws were created to encourage food donations, reduce waste of fresh food, and protect donors.